Navish97/Fullstack-Project/README.md

 The project itself entailed creating a marketplace website with functionalities that would enable users to list and sell their items.

-Our solution was built using Vue for the frontend and Spring Boot Maven for the backend API calls.
+Our solution was built using Vue for the frontend and Spring Boot Maven for the backend.

 The application was designed while keeping both PC and Phone formats in mind.